 If a recipient of a phishing email opens a malicious attachment or clicks on a link, he or she might download a program that installs malware onto the system, compromising the entire system and exposing sensitive data to theft.
 In other scenarios, a phishing email might lure a victim to a website that appears legitimate and tricks the user into disclosing private information like a username and password or bank information.

 It’s easy to be deceived by a phishing scam.
-97% of people globally can’t correctly identify a sophisticated phishing email (Intel).
+97% of people globally can’t correctly identify a sophisticated phishing email.
 Often, phishing emails are disguised to look like they came from your IT department or a top executive from within your organization, such as your CEO.
-There are also millions of phishing emails – about 156 million – sent daily.
-Of those 156 million, about 16 million get through spam filters to your inbox and 8 million of those are opened.
+There are also billions of phishing emails – about 3 billion – sent daily.
+25% of phishing emails get past spam filters and into Office 365.
+30% of phishing emails are opened.
 What’s the risk?
 According to research from the Ponemon Institute, phishing incidents cost large companies an average of $14.8 million annually (or $1,500 per employee), up sharply from 2015’s figure of $3.8 million.

 Educate Staff So They Don’t Fall for the Bait

-Use the Best Gear and Keep It Updated
+Use the Best Security Software and Keep It Updated

 There are a lot of tools available to help organizations monitor emails and filter out phishing scams.
 Look into options like Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS) and Host Intrusion Prevention Systems (HIPS) which can detect and prevent malicious activity.
 You should also make sure every device is equipped with anti-malware/anti-virus software and inform staff that they should always install new updates for this software to ensure the highest level of virus protection.